 Post-Rupture, consensus reality mutates still further, taking the human actors on desperate journeys.
 But from this maelstrom of horror, wonder and dark farce, the possibility of a new beginning emerges.
 'Good story telling always leaves you wanting to know what comes next.
 Green has a talent for some splendidly epigrammatic and surprising phraseology.
 The bizarre events become satire for our fears and desires about where magic, science and social fragmentation might take us.'
 (Peter Carroll).
 'A minor masterpiece reflecting our times and its troubling uncertainties.
 A unique take on a world where the Last Trump may have much more specific meaning in November.'
 (Tim Pendry - Goodreads, September 2016).

 Short stories from the Radial Cities project can be found in Brand Magazine, Nth Position, Culture Court, The Recusant, Small Worlds and Unthology 2 (Unthank Books).
 A collection An Advanced Guide to Radial City is in preparation.
-Other pieces have appeared in The Canadian Fiction Magazine, New Worlds, Negative Entropy, Ragtime, Dark Edifice, Gruesome Grotesques and Deep Ends 1 (The Ballard Book).
+Other pieces have appeared in The Canadian Fiction Magazine, New Worlds, Negative Entropy, Ragtime, Dark Edifice, Gruesome Grotesques, Deep Ends 1 (The Ballard Book) and Deep Ends 5.